 As I shared in my Social Media Accounts: How Many is Too Many for a Blogger? post, I do not recommend having a Facebook page for your blog because it is difficult to grow and you have to pay to promote your posts to larger audiences, so the chances of having an engaged audience are slim.
 However, I do recommend joining Facebook groups for bloggers.
-A few groups you can join are Bloggers Supporting Each Other, Blog Like A Boss, Blogging Babes, and Wake up and Blog.
+A few groups you can join are Blogging Babes, TRJ For Bloggers, Bloggers Camp, Bloggers Supporting Each Other, Blog Like A Boss, and Wake up and Blog.
 You can also find groups based on your blog’s niche(s) or even groups for bloggers in your country.
 In the Facebook groups you can support other bloggers and in return they can support you and help grow your blog.

 Pinterest Group Boards

 Another way I promote my blog is through Pinterest.
 I have recently started using Pinterest for my blog after reading Jade Marie’s The Essential Guide To Pinterest Marketing.
 My monthly viewers on Pinterest went from 2k to 42k, and my blog views actually went up a little.
 Pinterest has not had a huge impact on increasing my blog’s views as compared to Twitter, but as I get the hang of using Pinterest, I can see it having a larger impact.
 If you want to start using Pinterest to promote your blog, I recommend creating pins for your posts on Canva then sharing them in a board that is dedicated to your blog.
-You can then share your pin in blogger group boards such as Pinterest Bloggers, Creators Clan Group Board, and Bloggers Sharing Board as well as groups for the specific niches you blog in.
+You can then share your pin in blogger group boards such as Pinterest Bloggers, Bloggers Sharing Board, and Blog Posts Worth Reading as well as groups for the specific niches you blog in.

 I have a love-hate relationship with Instagram, but it has helped me increase my blog’s views.
 I started my Instagram as a personal account then when I started my blog I made my Instagram 100% about my blog.
 Now it is 50-50 where every other picture will be about my blog, and I prefer it this way, but it is up to you to decide how much you want your account to be dedicated to your blog.
 When I share a blog related picture on Instagram, I add something along the lines of “Have you seen my Stranger Things Gift Guide featuring the @ijliuk In a World Full of Tens, Be an Eleven mug?
 If not, link in bio!” or “Have you seen my latest Empties post?
 If not, link in bio!”.
 Then in my Instagram bio I have a link to my blog.
 Like with Pinterest I do not get that many blog views from Instagram, but Instagram is a potential way for you to promote your blog on a different platform.

 The last way I found helpful in growing my blog is through collaborations and guest posts.
 For collaborations, me and another blogger will write separate posts on our own blogs about the same topic and then link to each other’s posts.
 Some examples of posts where I collaborated with other bloggers is on the 7 Things That Help Me Relax with Lay and 3 Things That Make Me Happy with Rei.
 To find bloggers to collaborate with I either reach out to my blogger friends or vice versa or I search the #bloggerswanted on Twitter and look for bloggers wanting to collaborate.
 I also use the #bloggerswanted to look for bloggers wanting guest posts on their blog.
 Guest posting is different than collaborations in that I will either write a paragraph or a whole post which is then only posted on the other blogger’s blog, and I am credited with writing that post.
-Some guest posts I have done are 5 Ways Graduate School is Different Than Undergrad, The Best Netflix Series in 2019, and Where to Get the Best Breakfast and Brunch Around the World.
-I have also done a couple of blogger interviews including I Prefer Hot Chocolate #9 and Saturday Shout Out – Tales of Belle.
+Some guest posts I have done are 5 Ways Graduate School is Different Than Undergrad, The Best Netflix Series in 2019, The 15 Best Free and Cheap Things To Do in Copenhagen, and Where to Get the Best Breakfast and Brunch Around the World.
+I have also done several blogger interviews including Saturday Shout Out – Tales of Belle, Meet the Blogger: Karalee, and Meet The Blogger: Karalee From Tales of Belle.
 With both collaborations and guest posting, I can promote my blog to other audiences which will hopefully then help grow my blog.